Rental Watercraft Injuries

 At The Ansara Law Firm, our Fort Lauderdale boating accident lawyers know questions of liability surrounding rental watercraft injuries can be tricky.
 That’s because often, companies who rent vessels to the public require customers to sign a waiver of liability.

 These documents assert release of legal responsibility for negligence that might result in injury or even death.
 Florida courts have generally upheld these releases, but they are by no means absolute.
 So even if you did sign a waiver of liability, you may still have a case worth pursuing.What Kinds of Rental Boats Are There?

-In Florida, you can rent just about any type of vessel you could otherwise buy.
+In Fort Lauderdale or elsewhere in Florida, you can rent just about any type of vessel you could otherwise buy.
 Some are more popular than others, depending on the region.
 Air boats, for example, are popular in the Everglades, while charter boats are more popular along the coastal Atlantic Ocean and Gulf of Mexico.